 Special Needs Dentistry

-In 2018 the CDC determined that approximately 1 in 59 children was diagnosed with an autism spectrum disorder (ASD), with boys four times more likely to be diagnosed with autism than girls.
+DID YOU KNOW?
+In 2021, the CDC reported that approximately 1 in 44 children in the U.S. is diagnosed with an autism spectrum disorder (ASD), with boys more likely to be diagnosed with autism than girls.
 Having an autism spectrum disorder means that there are a wide range (“spectrum”) of symptoms that can be present, which will vary and present uniquely from person to person.

 Establishing and maintaining oral health routines can be a challenging task for parents and caregivers of patients with special needs, who may find the very act of brushing their teeth to be too invasive and the sensations/tastes too overstimulating.